tamagui/tamagui/next.md

   - auto run this whenever compiler is run as well on startup
   - output nice message

+- $web / $native make them work as media queries
+- $dark / $light to make adjustments based on mode

+- '> Child' descendent queries
+  - only with css driver it can extract to css
+  - without it uses context

+- <Select native />
+  - for web this should be pretty straightforward
+    - likely want the actual trigger to be styled but the viewport/items to be native

 - <Sheet native />
   - https://github.com/dominicstop/react-native-ios-modal
   - we'd want expo module + snap points